FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 In our experiment, we run our retrieving program on a MIDI music library of about 6,000 songs.
 We try *head pitch mask indexing* + *score following evaluation* firstly.
-If this failed (usually no any song left after indexing[^3], or all score following evaluation's result values are too low), we try *pitch frequency indexing* every 16 notes by user playing, once left songs count is less than 100, then run score following evaluation.
+If this failed (usually by no any song left after indexing[^4], or all score following evaluation's result values are too low), we try *pitch frequency indexing* every 16 notes by user playing, once left songs count is less than 100, then run score following evaluation.
 We observed that about 60% tests can be accomplished by first method (head + following), and among the rest of cases, about 80% tests can be accomplished in first 2 attempts (32 notes).
 Benefit from high performance score following algorithm, most retrieving tests can be accomplished in 20 seconds (from when first note played).

 There are also some pending issues, such as splitting problem.
-When our program continuously listens to user playing multiple songs, how to precisely determine where is the songs' boundary?
+When our program continuously listens to multiple songs from user, how to precisely determine where is the songs' boundary?
 Regarding people playing's improvisity, score following won't give a reasonable answer always.
 When to break score following state and return to a new retrieving, that's an open question.
 I think we need a sophisticated policy to integrate score following results and notes' interval information.